 This is part 2 of the article - Why You Should Not Use A Mixer In Your Home Recording Studio.
 In part 1, I spoke of a problem one of our readers was having with his home studio set-up.
 He routed everything, including the playback, through his mixer, and wondered why he couldn't do multi-track recording.

-His set-up looked like the picture on the left.
+His set-up looked like the picture above.
 I finished part 1 by asking who could see, by the set-up on the left, why the owner of this studio couldn't seem to get even sequentially-recorded sounds to be by themselves on their own tracks.
 Here is the problem.

 Instead, get yourself a decent recording interface such as an Avid Fast Track, which has a nice-sounding preamp designed for recording.
 If you need to record more than one sound/instrument simultaneously, get an interface with as many inputs as you need.
 For example, I use the Focusrite 2i2, which has two mic inputs.
 Focusrite also makes the Clarett 4Pre and the Clarett 8Pre, with 2, 4 and 8 mic inputs, respectively.

 In effect, these interface units are mini-mixers in themselves.
 You control the input levels of each sound source like you would on a mixer.

 That, combined with your multi-track recording software's mixing controls, gives you all the mixing you should need for simple, hassle-free high-quality recording.
 Forget the mixer.
 90 percent of folks don't need it.